Every Magento merchant must establish a Magento payment gateway for their website before they’ll be able to sell products online.

 Conclusion: Selecting the Best Payment Gateway for Your Store

-As of 2019, these are the prime options Magento users have to choose between when searching for a payment gateway.
+These are the prime options Magento users have to choose between when searching for a payment gateway.

 Each is well trusted, with their own earned reputations and loyal customer bases.
 So ultimately, the best option for you will come entirely down to the business needs of your website.